lltfm/openness/works/the_epitomes_of_openness/contemplations/the_spark_of_life.md

+# Contemplations: The Spark of Life

-# What is "the spark of life"?
+### What is "the spark of life"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):